brokendragon/Understanding_Ethereum_via_Graph_Analysis_TOIT/README.md

 The files stores the data to construct the graph in paper.

 After compress the basic graph edge data, the size is over 8GB.
 While it is over 20GB without compression.
-So we upload the basic graph edge data to Baidu Cloud, and you can get data by this URL--https://pan.baidu.com/s/1w2B-zeK1CT8hIPy0p-swXg, and the password is n3x0.
+So we upload the basic graph edge data to Baidu Cloud, and you can get data by this URL https://pan.baidu.com/s/1w2B-zeK1CT8hIPy0p-swXg, and the password is n3x0.
 No password for compression, if this URL is disabled, please contact us.